cgrigs/Tetrahymena_Pipeline/README.md

 # Tetrahymena Pipeline

-This is a template for creating README files for your software projects.

 ## Description

 This project aims to explore mutations in Tetrahymena thermophila.
 The Tetrahymena thermophila variant calling Pipeline is a workflow that automates the process of variant calling from raw sequencing data.
 It includes multiple steps, such as data preprocessing, alignment, variant calling, and post-processing, all orchestrated using Snakemake, a powerful workflow management system, with job submission to Slurm, a popular job scheduler for HPC clusters.